-In order to redeem the property, the foreclosed homeowners (or other redeeming party) must pay you the purchase price you paid at the foreclosure sale, plus all allowable charges such as:
+To redeem the property, the foreclosed homeowners (or other redeeming party) must pay you the purchase price you paid at the foreclosure sale, plus all allowable charges such as:

-Once the redeeming party pays the appropriate amount within the one-year redemption period, you must convey (sign over) the property to that party.
-If you fail to do so or refuse to transfer the home, the redeeming party may file a lawsuit against you to enforce the right of redemption (Ala.
+Once the redeeming party pays the appropriate amount within the redemption period, you must convey (sign over) the property to that party.
+If you fail to do so or refuse to transfer the home, the redeeming party may file a lawsuit against you to enforce the right of redemption.
+(Ala.
 Code § 6-5-255).